Student Publication Association National Conference 2026

 What food do I get?

-Your ticket gets you dinner on Friday night, breakfast (accommodated tickets only) and lunch on Saturday and Sunday, plus your three-course meal at the awards on Saturday night.
+Your ticket gets you dinner on Friday night and lunch on Saturday and Sunday, plus your three-course meal at the awards on Saturday night.
 Outlets on campus will also be open to purchase coffee and snacks.

 Is the site accessible?